 Take your pet for a walk or do a vigorous play session.
 Or even both!
 A tired, content pet is much more cooperative than a hyper one.
 This is a MUST.
 Please, exercise your furbaby right before our session so that we don’t waste time trying to get them to sit still for a few photos.
 Don’t worry, if you want some play photos, we can always do that at the beginning.
 Rarely do dogs get tired of playing with their favorite toy.

 2. Groom them

 Even if their fur is long or short, groom them a bit and get them camera ready.
-This could include a trip to the groomers or just an at-home bath.
-A common touch up I do is eye removing those pesky eye boogers, so try to check for those if you can, too!
+This could include getting a new collar or bandana, as well.

 We will need anything and everything to entice your pooch to look at the camera at the right moment.
 Having treats and a variety of toys is a good way to make this happen.
 Toys can also be good props for the shoot itself!

 I don’t just mean sticks and leaves.
 Please pick up the poo, too.
 You’d be surprised what I have to do to get a good photo from our furry friends.
 Not worrying about land mines will make the session so much easier!

 If your dog’s a bum or super hyper, let me know!
 Knowing what I’m in for lets me strategize.
 If your dog loves walks, let’s walk him a bit for some photos.
 If they love swimming, let them swim!
 We want this to be as much fun as possible for your dog, too!

 6. Have a retractable leash or a pretty leash handy if we’re in public